 e) Capital Programme - the proposed Capital Programme has a balanced funding position over the ten-year period to 2033/34.
 Proposing a programme for ten years allows for a planned approach to the management of assets, services and needs.
 The total programme of £1.5bn is funded by capital grants, developer contributions, capital receipts and prudential borrowing.
 Over 56% of the programme is funded by grants and contributions.
 17% of the programme is funded by borrowing, the full costs of which are built into the revenue budget.
+The proposed budget includes an increase of £1.1m in the annual revenue costs for borrowing to support £19.5m investment over the MTFS period to 2026/27.
 The costs of borrowing remain within 4-5% the council's net revenue stream throughout the MTFS period and are therefore prudent and affordable.
 The Capital Programme includes a programme contingency of 3% to meet any unavoidable or unforeseen costs.